lvivtotoro/varsys/README.md

     =#var 70000;
     >var;
-This is like the last program, but with integers.
+This is like the last program, but with doubles (due to when comparing these values they turn into text 70000 will turn into 70000.0

     >"Muhaha";
     >#999;
-This program first prints "Muhaha" then prints 999.
+This program first prints "Muhaha" then prints 999.0

     @
     >whileIndex;